Featured Book Recommendation!

 - Colorectal cancer screenings

-Check Page 37 of the 2017 Medicare and You Handbook for the complete list of Medicare Part B-covered services.
+Check Pages 29-55 of the 2023 Medicare and You Handbook for the complete list of Medicare Part B-covered services.

-The range in price is directly correlated to income.
-See chart below.
+The range in price is directly correlated to your client’s income.

 If for some reason your client doesn’t elect Part B on time, they will be subject to a late enrollment penalty of 10% for every full 12 months they delay enrollment.